life-itself/web3/notes/yellen-treasury-remarks.md

 > Will the technology live up to that promise?
 I think it’s too early to tell.
 Issues like processing time, cost, and technological barriers to access will need to be overcome.
 The US is actively involved in the work of the G20 to address challenges and frictions with cross-border funds transfers.
 And, in 2023 the Federal Reserve plans to launch FedNow, an instant payment service that will enable payment in real time, around the clock, every day of the year within the US’ payments system.

 The United States has been working on a real time payments network like Europe's SEPA for a long time and this potentially will roll out soon.
-This would increase settlement time for United States persons doing domestic transfers.
+This would decrease settlement time for United States persons doing domestic transfers.

 > Some have also suggested that the introduction of a Central Bank Digital Currency, or “CBDC”, could contribute to a more efficient payment system.
 As a liability of the central bank, a CBDC could become a form of trusted money comparable to physical cash, but potentially offering some of the projected benefits of digital assets.